Subclass 491 – Skilled Work Regional (Provisional) Visa

 - You will be required to meet health and character requirements

-The subclass 491 visa requires a nomination from a relevant Australian state or territory or will require you to be nominated by an immediate family member residing in your intended state of residence.
+The subclass 491 visa requires a nomination from a relevant Australian state or territory or will require you to be nominated by an eligible relative residing in a designated regional area of Australia.

 Ethos Migration Lawyers will undertake a thorough consultation with you and assist you in preparing a thorough, accurate and complete Expression of Interest as the first step to securing your regional visa maximising your chances for an invitation.

 Ethos Migration Lawyers will apply for your nomination from the relevant state or territory that you have been invited to apply from.
 It is critical that this application is completed correctly and approved as it is the final stage before getting to apply for your visa.

 Ethos Migration Lawyers will work closely with you to discuss, prepare and manage your visa application whilst it is being assessed by the Department of Home Affairs.

 Our team of experienced Immigration Lawyers will ensure your visa meets each of the requirements set out in the legislation and regulations and ensure the most successful outcome can be achieved.

 Schedule a Consultation with Ethos Migration Lawyers for Expert Immigration Advice and Assistance on the Skilled Regional (subclass 491) Visa

 Frequently Asked Questions

 You can apply for the Skilled Work Regional (Provisional) (subclass 491) visa either onshore or offshore.

 In order to be able to apply for the Skilled Work Regional (Provisional) (subclass 491) visa you must be nominated by a State or Territory government agency, or an eligble relative must sponsor you.
 You must also have an occupation on a relevant skilled occupation list and have a suitable skills assessment for that occupation.